Updated August, 2021

 A common question is whether the employer should make copies of documents presented by employees.
 There is no reason to do so, and this practice only serves to increase the burden on the employer.
 If the employer chooses to copy documents, this must be done for each and every employee; and then the copies must be stored with the Form I-9 documents.
 Since there is no purpose or advantage to making copies of documents presented, it is generally recommended to not engage in this practice.

-For more details and information regarding Form I-9 compliance, the best resource is the web-site for the US Citizen and Immigration Services - www.uscis.gov.
+For more details and information regarding Form I-9 compliance, the best resource is I-9 Central on the USCIS website.
 There are instructions, handbooks, frequently-asked-questions, and more.

 C1-70 - Get the Right Start in Hiring Employees